ivan-magda/swift-claude-code/README.md

 ## Learning Series

-A complete 9-part learning series is available on [ivanmagda.dev](https://ivanmagda.dev).
+A 9-part learning series covers the build on [ivanmagda.dev](https://ivanmagda.dev).

 [Start the series →](https://ivanmagda.dev/posts/s00-bootstrapping-the-project)

 ## Why This Exists

-Claude Code feels unusually effective compared to other coding agents, and I suspect most of it comes from architectural restraint rather than architectural complexity.
-I studied the tool surface, traced the interaction loop, and tried to isolate which design choices actually matter.
+Claude Code works better than most coding agents I've used, and I think the reason is restraint.
+I studied its tool surface and traced its loop to isolate which design choices do the work.

-My working theory: **coding agents benefit more from a small set of excellent tools and tight loop design than from large orchestration layers.**
+My working theory: **coding agents benefit more from a small set of excellent tools and a tight loop than from large orchestration layers.**

-Claude Code doesn't have many tools.
-The tools it does have are simple: a search tool, a file editing tool.
-But those tools are really good.
-And the system leans on the model far more than most agent implementations — less scaffolding, more trust in the LLM to do the heavy lifting.
+Claude Code ships few tools, and the ones it has are simple: a search tool, a file editor.
+They work well.
+The system trusts the model and skips the scaffolding most agents pile on.

-This project tests that idea by rebuilding the core mechanics from scratch in Swift, one stage at a time, to see how little architecture you actually need.
+This project rebuilds those mechanics in Swift, one stage at a time, to find out how little architecture the job needs.

 ## Hypothesis

 This project tests a few specific ideas about coding agents:

 - A small number of high-quality tools beats a large tool catalog
-- The model should do most of the heavy lifting — thin orchestration, not thick
+- The model should do the heavy lifting; orchestration stays thin
 - Explicit task state improves reliability more than prompt-only planning
 - Controlled context injection matters more than persistent memory
-- Context compaction is a product feature, not just a token optimization
+- Context compaction is a product feature, not a token optimization

-Each stage is designed to isolate one mechanism and see what it enables.
+Each stage isolates one mechanism so I can see what it enables.

 ## The Agent Loop